elmahio/documentation/docs/how-to-enable-two-factor-login.md

 Two-factor authentication can be disabled at any time by inputting a new code from the authenticator app in the text field and clicking the *Deactivate two-factor login* button.

+We recommend that you sign out after enabling two-factor authentication to invalidate the current session.

 ## Two-factor with a social provider

 When using one of the social providers to log in to elmah.io, two-factor authentication can be enabled through either Twitter, Facebook, Microsoft, or Google.
 Check out the documentation for each authentication mechanism for details on how to enable two-factor authentication.